Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <p>
 <img src="https://imgur.com/D3xi2vk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 1. Create the Domain Controller VM (Windows Server 2022) named “DC-1”.
 Go to virtual machines, name the resource group “AD-Lab", name the virtual machine “DC-1”.
 Choose a location (and make sure your next VM "Client-1" has the same one), choose window server 2022 and 2 CPUs.
-Create your Username and Password, save it!
+Create your Username and Password (My username will be LabUser), save it!
 Allow selected ports RDP only.
 Check licensing boxes at the bottom!
 And click create.

 </p>
 <br />